 Hey, Look, A Wedding!
 Many people have chosen to celebrate their handfasting or even hold their legal wedding at Beltane.
 We honor the privacy of these celebrations as best we can given the absence of enclosed spaces on the site.
 Please, unless you see the event listed on our public schedule, assume that the handfasting/wedding is by invitation only and keep a respectful distance.
 Likewise, please do not crash anyone’s wedding reception!

 Hospitality Suite: The Happy Cauldron, sponsored by Ardantane Pagan Learning Center and located next to the Gate, is a gathering place and information center for everyone, especially newcomers!
 Stop by for shade, coffee, lemonade, snacks, and good company.
-The Happy Cauldron will also be presenting Beltane 101 at noon on Friday, where newcomers can learn about our festival culture, the history of the Beltane holiday, and more.
+The Happy Cauldron will also be presenting a Newcomers’ Welcome/Beltane 101 on Friday, where newcomers can learn about our festival culture, the history of the Beltane holiday, and more.
 Park your broom and set a spell!

 Gate Schedule: The physical gate to the site will close at 10 pm every night and reopen at 8 am every morning.
 If you think you’ll need to be driving out after 10 pm, please use the small parking lot next to the front gate into the site so you don’t get locked in.
 If you have an emergency and need to get out after hours, come to the Silver Moon trailer and the staff will open the gate for you.